AdeilnAcinrst/pypgoutput/README.md

 # pypgoutput

 Python package to read, parse and convert PostgreSQL logical decoding messages to change data capture messages.
-Built using psycopg2's logical replication support objects, PostgreSQL's pgoutput plugin and Pydantic.
+Built using psycopg2's logical replication support objects, PostgreSQL's pgoutput plugin.

 Uses python >= 3.8

 Developed on PostgreSQL 12 for now.
+(Tested on PostgreSQL 16)

 **Warning**: this is a prototype and not production tested